Dylanluo05/Daji-Coders/README.md

 - We started our project with an end goal in mind.
 Here is what we first envisioned.
 [Page](https://www.canva.com/design/DAEwNnwMqgM/Gd1tt7xu9HMLv8IRIt2PQA/edit)

 #### Project / Website Technicals
 - Here is the list of all the pages and features planned in our website.
-[Page]()
+[Page](https://github.com/Dylanluo05/Daji-Coders/wiki/Technicals)

+#### Project / Website Scrum Board and README Guidelines
+- Guidelines for making changes to our Scrum Board and README file is found here.
+[Page](https://github.com/Dylanluo05/Daji-Coders/wiki/Scrum-Board-and-README-Guidelines)

 ### Credits
 - [Team Scrum Board](https://github.com/Dylanluo05/Daji-Coders/projects/1)